How To Calculate

 area

-How To Calculate Area Of a Triangle Using The Length Of The 3 Sides
+How To Calculate Area Of a Triangle Using The Length Of The 3 Sides.

 area

-How To Calculate Area Of a Triangle Using The Length Of The 3 Sides
+How To Calculate Area Of a Triangle Using The Length Of The 3 Sides.

 The way you calculate the area of a triangle mainly depends on the kind of triangle and how much information you have about it.
 In instances where your not given the height and the base you can use this formula.

-This formula is only applicable where you are given the measure of the three sides.The semi-perimeter, p can easily be calculated by adding all the sides and dividing by 2.
+This formula is only applicable where you are given the measure of the three sides.
+We can calculate the semi-perimeter p by adding all the sides and dividing by 2.

 how to calculate area of a triangle using the length of three sides 2